DSheirer/sdrtrunk/README.md

 ![Nightly Release](https://github.com/dsheirer/sdrtrunk/actions/workflows/nightly.yml/badge.svg)

 # MacOS Tahoe 26.1 Users - Attention:
-Changes to the libusb library for Tahoe version 26.x cause sdrtrunk to fail to launch.
+Changes to USB support in Tahoe version 26.x cause sdrtrunk to fail to launch.
 Do the following to install the latest libusb and create a symbolic link and then use the nightly build which includes an updated usb4java native library for Tahoe with ARM processor.
+There may still be issue(s) with MacOS accessing your USB SDR tuners.

 ```
 brew install libusb